m-ehab2/readme/README.md

 -   **Responsive Design:** Seamlessly experience readme across various devices.
 -   **Bootstrap Integration:** Modern and consistent UI powered by Bootstrap.
 -   **jQuery Enhancements:** Dynamic and interactive elements crafted with jQuery.
+-   **Loading Screen:** A subtle loading screen with a spinner animation provides visual feedback during the initial page load.
+-   **TinySlider:** Utilize the TinySlider tool for a smooth and responsive slider feature, showcasing content in an engaging and dynamic manner.

 ## Updates

+-   **V0.2:**
+    -   Modified Images for slider to make it shorter.
+    -   Added a fade effect to all posts.
+    -   Implemented a loading screen.
 -   **V0.1:** Modified the padding as it was too close on desktop

 ## Getting Started